 Your generous gift will allow this important work to continue and will ensure that States of Grace has a long life and a powerful impact.

 About the FilmmakersHelen S. Cohen (Producer/Director) was co-director of Women's Educational Media, now GroundSpark, a nonprofit organization specializing in the production and distribution of social issue documentaries.
 Helen was producer and executive producer of GroundSpark’s acclaimed Respect for All Project, including the award-winning films It’s Elementary (1996); That’s a Family!
 (2001); and Let’s Get Real (2004).
 Helen spearheaded the Project’s outreach and teacher-training program, which has been recognized nationally as a model for using film to affect progressive social change.
 For more information, see her biography at Open Studio Productions.

 Mark Lipman (Producer/Director/Cinematographer/Editor) is the co-director/producer of Holding Ground and Gaining Ground, groundbreaking films about urban revitalization that have been used by thousands of organizations and universities as tools for training, education, and organizing.
 In an assessment of its grant making, the Ford Foundation recognized Holding Ground as one of its most successful films.
 For more information, see Mark’s biography at Open Studio Productions

-Cohen and Lipman are currently making States of Grace, their first feature-length documentary together.
+States of Grace is the filmmakers' first feature-length documentary together.

 San Francisco Zen Center is the film's fiscal sponsor.
-Grace Dammann and Fu Schroeder are longtime residents of Green Gulch.
+Grace Dammann and Fu Schroeder are longtime residents of Green Gulch Farm Zen Center.